• Skip to primary navigation

 Measuring a Half Landing or Mid-Landing for Carpet

-Add up all of the tread and riser measurements, including that of the half landing section to give you the total length of carpet needed.
-As for the width, use the widest width measurement.
+Add all tread and riser measurements, including the half landing, for total carpet length.
+Use the widest width measurement.

 Measuring a half landing section of a staircase for carpet